github-mfcaas/docs/docs/source/index.rst

 Do your systems generate 100's or 1000's of log files?

-Use our cloud-first approach to file compression by offloading the high CPU and Ram requirements to our servers or a cluster of servers.
+Use our cloud-first approach to file compression by offloading the high CPU and Ram requirements to our system with a single server setup or a cluster of servers.
 Let us worry about file compression so you can get back to your business.